mutt0-ds/mutt0-ds.github.io/_posts/2022-03-21-global-logger.md

 In my mind, my logger would consist of three parts

-1. Backend: a module to be imported by all the scripts that connect to the Database and store logging data and results.
+1. **Backend**: a module to be imported by all the scripts that connect to the Database and store logging data and results.
 Since the majority of them are in Python, that's the language I'm going to use.
-2. Database: a SQL Server Express instance we have already set up for other tasks in our local server.
+2. **Database**: a SQL Server Express instance we have already set up for other tasks in our local server.
-3. Frontend: I'm a newbie here; I needed something quick to spin up, hostable on the server, as easiest as possible to customize, capable to connect with our APIs.
+3. **Frontend**: I'm a newbie here; I needed something quick to spin up, hostable on the server, as easiest as possible to customize, capable to connect with our APIs.
 [Appsmith](https://www.appsmith.com/) was the right choice and I had a lot of fun with it.

 ## 🐌 Backend: Python module with decorator